Split your HDMI signal and play it over 2 TVs/projectors.

 - Split your HDMI signal to a 2nd TV or projector.

-- Ideal for presentations or distribution to another room.
+- Ideal for presentation or distribution to another room.

 - Eliminates the need to change HDMI cables if you want to watch movies or play games on another screen.